 Our program can also help you meet pre-professional requirements for medicine, law, dentistry, or graduate work.

 Learn about the role of nutrition in health promotion and disease prevention.
+Optional to build in the dietetics preparation courses to apply for dietetic practicums.

 Learn how to develop food products that promote health and increase the competitiveness of the food production, processing and marketing industries.